ak-asu/web-dev-skill/.github/steps/6-typescript-and-tooling.md

 This chapter provides a comprehensive guide to using TypeScript in your React portfolio site, built with Vite, to enhance code quality and maintainability.
 TypeScript, a statically typed superset of JavaScript, adds type safety, catching errors early and improving developer productivity.
 We'll explore TypeScript's core concepts, its application in React, common types, project configuration, linting and formatting tools, and how to define interfaces for your portfolio's data structures.
 Designed for beginners, this guide uses clear explanations and practical examples to help you strengthen your codebase.

-## Chapter Tasks
+## :keyboard: Activity: Chapter Tasks

-To complete this chapter, you need to:

-1. **Complete the TypeScript Quiz**: Answer 5 questions correctly in the `quizzes/Chapter6.md` file
+1. **Complete the TypeScript Quiz**: Answer questions correctly in the `resources/Quiz6.md` file
 2. **Configure TypeScript Files**:
    - Set up `tsconfig.json`, `tsconfig.app.json`, and `tsconfig.node.json`
    - Configure proper settings for React and TypeScript